 Spelling is a developmental process.
 The stages through which children pass as they develop as spellers are the following: pre-communicative, pre-phonetic, phonetic, transitional and 'correct'.
 Spelling is a visual-motor skill and children will therefore develop visual strategies in order to spell correctly as they progress from Key Stage 1 to 2.
 Phonic knowledge alone will be inadequate.
-Children therefore need to be encouraged to look carefully at words.
+Children therefore need to be encouraged to look carefully at words, breaking down the words into morphemes, using etymology to understand their roots.
 Children may also need to be helped to understand how the English spelling system works and how our history has influenced our spelling.